-Most (but not all) short-period stations from the Coso PASSCAL network have glitches in the time domain while broadband stations are glitch-free.
+^[10] Most (but not all) short-period stations from the Coso PASSCAL network have glitches in the time domain while broadband stations are glitchfree.
 These glitches were typically generated by difficulties with the electronics of a preamplifier used to expand the frequency response of many of the instruments.
-Examples of seismograms with glitches and without glitches are plotted in
+Examples of seismograms with glitches and without glitches are plotted in Figure 3a.

-Figure 3a.
 The amplitude, width and time interval of the glitches vary between stations.
-However, these glitches are typically at low frequencies, with large amplitudes mainly at periods between 50 and 100 sec.
+However, these glitches are typically at low frequencies, with large amplitudes mainly at periods between 50 and 100 s.
 After we apply a high-pass filter to the seismograms with a corner frequency at 0.1 Hz, glitches become much smaller (Figure 3b).
-To remove the effect of glitches more completely, we further apply a running-absolute-mean normalization.
-This normalization time window of fixed length and weights the waveform at the centre of the window by the inverse of this average.
-The width of the normalization we use here is 1 sec.
+To remove the effect of glitches more completely, we further apply a runningabsolute-mean normalization.
+This normalization computes the running average of the absolute value of the waveform in a normalization time window of fixed length and weights the waveform at the center of the window by the inverse of this average.
+The width of the normalization we use here is 1 s.
 The running-absolute-mean normalization suppresses the amplitude of glitches to the same level as the ambient noise (Figure 3c).